 Challenges Fundraisers Face with Acquisition and Retention Strategies

 Acquisition metrics often reveal the first sign of trouble in your donor file.
 Similarly, as retention rates drop, it becomes clear that there’s a disconnect between your organization and your donors.
-Your strategies are likely to blame, especially when you consider how they fare against the many challenges fundraisers face today.
+Your strategies are likely to blame, especially considering how they fare against the many challenges fundraisers face today.

 All isn’t lost.
 You can overcome each challenge with a strong tech partner and robust data analytics.